 Coney Island seems far more exciting and magical and… large in movies.
 Reality, it’s closer to a large carnival that rolls into town than Six Flags.
 But it’s still exciting to visit, especially with kids.
 There are separate sections of Coney Island, know this when you go to buy “tickets.”
 Instead of paper tickets, you receive a plastic card and it is scanned at each of the games.

 The Wonder Wheel, which is the iconic Ferris Wheel at Coney Island, is in the same section as smaller-kid rides.
 If you don’t plan to ride any rides with little kids, be sure to only get enough tickets for the Wonder Wheel and then get tickets at the section with the roller coaster.
-I say this because we didn’t realize this and ended up with extra tickets and Emerson was too grown for any of them except the Tilt-a-Whirl, which we rode twice to use up our tickets.
+I say this because we didn’t realize this and ended up with extra tickets and our daughter was too grown for any of them except the Tilt-a-Whirl, which we rode twice to use up our tickets.

 If you’re into roller coasters and hot dogs, Coney Island is amazing and can be an all-day adventure.
 If you’re timider and want a different diet, Coney Island is a great visit for maybe two hours max.
 If the weather is nice, you may wish to consider enjoying the beach along with the rides; the day we went the beach wasn’t too crowded and not grody like I recall from my childhood.